 5 Common Symptoms of Sleep Apnea

-While every sleeper is different, sleep apnea as a disorder does present with several distinct symptoms, which we’ve outlined below.
+While every sleeper is different, sleep apnea as a disorder presents several distinct symptoms, which we’ve outlined below.

 1. Loud Snoring